 - Lobbying and how it affects individuals covered by the State Government Ethics Act

 Failure to attend an ethics and lobbying education presentation is a violation of the State Government Ethics Act and may result in the individual being recommended for removal from their public position or disciplined in their State job.
-Compliance with the education requirement is tracked by the Commission.

 Optional Lobbying Education